WiIIiam278/HuskTowns/README.md

     3. Under `bungee_options:`, set `enable_bungee_mode` to `true` and change the `server_id` to match the name of that server on the bungee network (e.g if you move to it using /server lobby, put "lobby" there)
     4. Modify other settings as appropriate
 5. If you're using a permissions plugin, ensure permissions are set correctly
-6. Start the servers you installed HuskTowns on and you should be good to go!
+6. Start the servers you installed HuskTowns on, and you should be good to go!

 ## Building
 To build HuskTowns, simply run the following in the root of the repository: